Contributing to vibe-qc¶

 cpp/lives undernamespace vibeqc { ... }.
 Match the patterns incpp/src/rhf.cpp/cpp/src/integrals.cpp.Python 3.11+.
 PEP 8 with four-space indent.
 Start every module with

 from __future__ import annotations.
 Type hints on public API; local helpers can skip them.Prefer editing existing modules over introducing new ones.
-If a new file is the right choice, follow the neighbours’ layout.
+If a new file is the right choice, follow the neighbors’ layout.

 Commit messages¶